-A variety of properties for fluids from oil and gas reservoirs are measured for realistic conditions of elevated temperature and pressure.
+A variety of properties of fluids from oil and gas reservoirs are measured for realistic conditions of elevated temperature and pressure.
 This laboratory accentuates principles studied in lectures.

-Petroleum Engineering Summer Field Camps
+Petroleum Engineering Summer Field Sessions

 Two summer sessions, one after the completion of the sophomore year and one after the junior year, are important parts of the educational experience.
 The first is a two-week session designed to introduce the student to the petroleum industry.
-Petroleum Engineering, a truly unique and exciting engineering discipline, can be experienced only by visiting petroleum operations.
-Historically the areas visited have included Europe, Alaska, Canada, the Gulf Coast, the West Coast and the Rocky Mountain Region.
+Petroleum Engineering, a truly unique and exciting engineering discipline, can be experienced by visiting petroleum operations.
+Historically, the areas visited have included Europe, Alaska, Canada, the U.S. Gulf Coast, California, and the Rocky Mountain Region.

 The second two-week session, after the junior year, is an in-depth study of the Rangely Oil Field and surrounding geology in Western Colorado.
-This is the largest oil field in the Rocky Mountain region and has undergone primary, secondary, and enhanced recovery processes.
-The study is multidisciplinary with CSM's Geology and Geophysics Departments combining to form an integrated approach to education as well as engineering.
-Environmental impact, safety development, production design, and reservoir management are the areas of focus.
+The Rangely Oil Field is the largest oil field in the Rocky Mountain region and has undergone primary, secondary, and enhanced recovery processes.
+Field trips in the area provide the setting for understanding the complexity of geologic systems and the environmental and safety issues in the context of reservoir development and management.

 It is recommended that all students considering majoring or minoring in Petroleum Engineering sign up for the elective course PEGN 102 in the spring semester.
-Seniors may take 500-level graduate courses that include topics such as drilling, reservoir, and production engineering, reservoir simulation and characterization, and economics and risk analysis.
+Seniors may take 500-level graduate courses that include topics such as drilling, reservoir, and production engineering; reservoir simulation and characterization, and economics and risk analysis.
 See the department secretaries for the registration procedure.